isb-cgc/readthedocs/docs/source/sections/Hosted-Data.rst

 From Proteomics Data Commons
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-PDC Protein expression data are available in ISB-CGC BigQuery tables.
-The table below lists each Program and where (through ISB-CGC) that you can find its data.
+PDC protein expression data are available in ISB-CGC BigQuery tables.
+The table below lists each Program.

 .. list-table::
    :widths: 10 3 3 3